Rachel Cook Leaves Little To The Imagination In Racy Cutout Bikini & Flaunts Girly Pigtails

 Rachel smoldered as she seduced the camera with her facial expression.
 The model dropped her chin and tilted her face to the side.
 She widened her eyes and parted her lips as she gazed at the lens.

 The influencer brought her hand up to touch her hair while her other arm pushed against her chest.
-Her breasts were pushed together by the subtle move, and she put her ample cleavage on display.
+Her breasts were pushed together by the subtle movements as she put her ample cleavage on display.

 Rachel rocked a racy pink two-piece swimsuit that clung to her flawless physique.
-The halter neck-style did nothing but favors for her figure.
+The halterneck style did nothing but favors for her figure.
 Even though it tied behind her neck, it had adjustable straps that were a snug fit across her shoulders.

-The bikini had risqué cutouts that exposed even more of her chest.
-The candy-pink fabric only covered three-quarters of her bust, leaving her inner breasts spilling from the bra cups.
-She also showcased her flat midsection in the snap.

 Her fans loved the upload and showered her with love shortly after she posted.
 This specific image has already garnered more than 47,000 likes.
 Many of her followers also voiced their support and complimented her in the comments section.